Frequently Asked Questions

 Colorful advertising posters first became popular in the late 1800's.
 The preferred method of printing, called stone lithography, was developed for vintage posters in Paris by Jules Cheret.
 It was an exciting art form that brought out colors and graphics, and Paris was transformed into a city full of posters.
 The kiosks on the streets, the sides of building, and the interiors of stores and restaurants were all used to display these exciting new posters.
 The popularity of original posters quickly spread throughout Europe and North America.

-Who collects Original Vintage Posters?
-What makes posters valuable?
+- Who collects Original Vintage Posters?
+What makes them valuable?

 The collecting of Vintage Posters was started with the first distribution of the posters themselves.
 Some art dealers believed they could sell these "advertising" pieces to their customers.
 They sought out the poster artists and the printers in an effort to secure some over runs.
 Some dealers and collectors went so far as to remove the posters from their outdoor displays.
 However, it must be remembered that most of the vintage posters were destroyed in actual use.
 They were mounted on walls and merely discarded or ripped away when the next new image became available.
 While Vintage Posters were originally produced in editions that numbered in the hundreds, and sometimes thousands, few survive in their original state.
 The lithographer's stones did not normally survive past their first printing.